-"Sex offense" does include any out-of-state conviction for an offense for which the person would be required to register as a sex offender while residing in the state of conviction; or, if not required to register in the state of conviction, an offense that under the laws of this state would be classified as a sex offense under RCW 9A.44.128; any federal conviction classified as a sex offense under 42 U.S.C.
+In RCW 9A.44.130(1)(a), a "Sex offense" includes any out-of-state conviction for an offense for which the person would be required to register as a sex offender while residing in the state of conviction; or, if not required to register in the state of conviction, an offense that under the laws of this state would be classified as a sex offense under RCW 9A.44.128; any federal conviction classified as a sex offense under 42 U.S.C.
 Sec.
 16911 (SORNA); any military conviction for a sex offense including sex offenses under the uniform code of military justice, as specified by the United States secretary of defense; and any conviction in a foreign country for a sex offense if it was obtained with sufficient safeguards for fundamental fairness and due process for the accused under guidelines or regulations established pursuant to 42 U.S.C.
 Sec.
 16912.
-Any tribal conviction for an offense for which the person would be required to register as a sex offender while residing in the reservation of conviction; or, if not required to register in the reservation of conviction, of offense that under the laws of this state would be classified as a sex offense under this subsection.
+Any tribal conviction for an offense for which the person would be required to register as a sex offender while residing in the reservation of conviction; or, if not required to register in the reservation of conviction; or, if not required to register in the reservation of conviction; or, if not required to register in the reservation of conviction; or, if not required to register in the reservation of conviction; or, if not required to register in the reservation of conviction; or, if not required to register in the reservation of conviction; or, if not required to register in the reservation of conviction, of offense that under the laws of this state would be classified as a sex offense under this subsection.

-"Kidnapping offense" does include any federal, tribal or out-of-state conviction for an offense for which the person would be required to register as a kidnapping offender if residing in the state of conviction; or, if not required to register in the state of conviction, an offense that under the laws of this state would be classified as a kidnapping offense under RCW 9A.44.128.
+In RCW 9A.44.130(1)(a), a "Kidnapping offense" includes any federal, tribal or out-of-state conviction for an offense for which the person would be required to register as a kidnapping offender if residing in the state of conviction; or, if not required to register in the state of conviction, an offense that under the laws of this state would be classified as a kidnapping offense under RCW 9A.44.128.
 Any tribal conviction for an offense for which the person would be required to register as a kidnapping offender while residing in the reservation of conviction; or, if not required to register in the reservation of conviction, an offense that under the laws of this state would be classified as a kidnapping offense under this subsection.